 Every newsletter has a unique URL.
 When someone loads that URL, a page with the option to subscribe to your newsletter appears.

-, where "{{ username }}" is replaced with the username of your Buttondown account.
+Your newsletter's URL is https://buttondown.com/username, where "username" is replaced with the username of your Buttondown account.
 You can use this link anywhere on the internet, like in emails or blog posts, to give folks a place to go when they want to subscribe or read your past emails.

-Fun fact: if you use tags, you can automatically tag subscribers by adding a GET
+Fun fact: if you use tags, you can automatically tag subscribers by adding a GET parameter of tag to this URL!
+For instance, to add the tag sandwich to all subscribers, you'd use the URL:

-tag at to get an HTML-friendly form.
+Buttondown exposes a URL endpoint that you can point any <form> tag at to get an HTML-friendly form.
 This is great for platforms like Wordpress or Cargo that are very HTML-friendly, as well as static site generators or JAMStack sites.
 Additionally, you can style this form to your heart's content.

 Below is an example of a basic form that uses this endpoint:

-You can also specify one or more tags to automatically apply to new subscribers by using the tag
+You can also specify one or more tags to automatically apply to new subscribers by using the tag value in your form.
+The following example tags a new subscriber with foo:

 If you want a seamless, pre-styled way to include a subscription option on your site, the iFrame may be the tool for you.
 Here's an example: